alexandreboutrik/dotfiles/README.md

 `i3wm` as the window manager, `polybar` as the status bar, `xsecurelock` for screen locking, `dmenu` for application launching and `alacritty` serves as my terminal with the default `bash` shell.
 For daily browsing, I rely on `firefox`, while my coding is handled by `lazyvim` (neovim distribution).
 Btw I'm using `openrc` instead of `systemd`.

 The visual theme follows the Nitro's RGB color scheme - red and black - for a high-contrast look. `Agave Nerd Font` is used system-wide as my font of choice.
+System-wide, I use `grub` as the bootloader, `glibc` as the libc and `btrfs` as the filesystem.

 <!---
 ## (Planned) Raspberry Pi 5